-A grade of a "B-" or better is considered a passing grade for course 8 or ENGL 0101 English Composition 1.
+A final course grade of a "C" or better and at least a 50% on the final exam is considered a passing grade for course 8 or ENGL 0101 English Composition 1.
+Both conditions must be met to show proficiency.
 Students may repeat course number 8 (ENGL 0008 Intermediate English 2 (EAP)) twice.